Code-Institute-Submissions/debbiect246-mathsplusrevision/readme.md

 The most annoying bug I came across was when I was trying to push my code to heroku.
 I followed the instructions above but got an error 500 after each attempt.
 Despite looking at my code in detail I couldnt find anything wrong with it.
 My mentor suggested that my environment variables may be incorrect or missing, and once I looked into this I discovered that this was the case.
 Once I corrected my mistakes with my environment variables, I was able to push to Heroku with no problems.

-After I pushed my app to heroku I needed to change some details and needed to remember to set debug back to true in the cloud9 editor.
-However on more than one occasion I forgot to change debug back to false resulting in error messages.
+After I pushed my app to heroku I needed to change some details and needed to remember to set debug back to true in the my coding editor - vscode.

 I attempted to use [travis integrated testing](https://travis-ci.com/) to run automated tests but unfortunately after 63 builds I still could not get my build to pass, so reluctantly I had to switch to manual testing.

 I was attempting to get user orders to show on my profile page, however after spending many hours on this and getting help from people in the CI slack community and CI tutors I was unable to get user orders to connect to a user's profile.
 This is an area for future development and I will go back to this next month.
-Unfortunately time constraints mean that I cannot spend more time on this aspect of my project.
+Unfortunately time constraints mean that I cannot spend more time on this aspect of my project but it will be something that I will return to in the future.

 ## Development process of my project